-The CA Industry Assistance Credit is part of the State of California’s Cap-and-Trade Program, developed as a result of landmark legislation called the Global Warming Solutions Act of 2006 (AB 32).
+The CA Industry Assistance Credit is part of the State of California’s Cap-and-Trade Program, developed because of landmark legislation called the Global Warming Solutions Act of 2006 (AB 32).
 The program aims to address climate change by limiting the total amount of greenhouse gases (GHG) emitted by the largest sources.

-The State of California provides the CA Industry Assistance Credit to protect against emissions leakage, which is a decrease in in-state GHG emissions that is compensated for by an increase in out-of-state GHG emissions.
+The State of California provides CA Industry Assistance to protect against emissions leakage.
+Emissions leakage is when emissions decrease within California but increase outside of California.
 AB 32 requires the State to minimize leakage to the extent feasible.
-This credit protects eligible industrial sectors against emissions leakage and transitions them into the Cap-and-Trade Program by compensating for a portion of the GHG emission costs associated with the electricity they buy.
-Utilities, including Southern California Edison, will distribute this credit annually.
+This credit protects eligible industrial sectors against emissions leakage by compensating them for a portion of the GHG emission costs associated with the electricity they buy.

-The amount of the credit is determined through the use of emissions-efficiency benchmarks that rewards businesses that have taken early action to reduce GHG emissions.
-This approach will also ensure that, in the future, these industries have a strong incentive to produce products in California in the most greenhouse gas-efficient way possible.
+The amount of the credit is determined for each facility using emissions-efficiency benchmarks that reward businesses and help provide an incentive to make products in California in the most energy-efficient way possible.

 For more information, visit the CPUC website.